Cryptoc1/events.js/README.md

 Emits the specified event (asynchronously).

-Any arguments after `event` will be forwarded to the event handler.
+Any arguments after `event` will be forwarded to the event handler as an argument list.

 ### Scheduler